-As bilateral hostilities between the world’s two largest economies persists, Pillsbury Winthrop Shaw Pittman has recruited a litigation partner in New York who focuses on China-related disputes.
+As bilateral hostilities between the world’s two largest economies persists, Pillsbury Winthrop Shaw Pittman has recruited a litigation team in New York who focuses on China-related disputes.

-Geoffrey Sant joins from Dorsey & Whitney, where he was a New York partner in the firm’s trial department.
+The six-lawyer team is led by Geoffrey Sant, who was most recently a New York partner at Dorsey & Whitney’s trial department.
 Sant mostly helps Chinese companies and executives defend securities class actions and other commercial and employment claims before U.S. courts.

 The hire comes at a time when the United States and China are in an escalating battle over trade issues.
 Multiple rounds of high-level negotiations have taken place, but little progress has been made.
 Meanwhile, the Trump administration is tightening scrutiny of Chinese companies and individuals on the cybersecurity and intellectual property fronts.